tinacms/tina.io/content/guides/tina-cloud/starter/structure.md

 ---
 title: Tina Cloud Starter structure
-last_edited: '2021-06-15T12:04:50.542Z'
+last_edited: '2021-07-26T12:04:50.542Z'
 ---

 From here, you're ready to start building your own project.
 This section explains a bit about how this project is structured, and how to modify it to make it your own.

 ## Starter structure

-Tina Cloud Starter is a [Next.js](https://nextjs.org) application.
+Tina Cloud Starter is a <a href="https://nextjs.org" target="_blank">Next.js</a> application.
 The file-based routing happens through the `pages` directory.
-To edit this site click the "edit this site" button.
+To edit this site, navigate to the `/admin` route.
 This will cause you to go into edit mode where Tina is loaded.
 Tina is only loaded in edit mode so it will not effect the production bundle size.

 ### `.tina/schema.ts`